RetiredWizard/PyDOS/README.md

 Micropython with this modification can be found in section 2.2 of the Raspberry Pi Pico Python SDK at https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-python-sdk.pdf.

 The second is that PyDOS uses a recursive routine to process wildcard operations and the default stack in Micropython limits the recursion depth that can be obtained.
-This means that PyDOS has to limit wildcard operations to files, one impact of this is that files with longer file names will not appear in directory listings when wildcards are used.
-To mitigate this issue the MICROPY_STACKLESS parameter in **py/circuitpy_mpconfig.h** can be changed from **0** to **1**.
+This means that PyDOS has to limit wildcard operations, one impact of this is that files with longer file names will not appear in directory listings when wildcards are used.
+To eliminate this issue a custom Micropython image can be built with the the MICROPY_STACKLESS parameter in **py/circuitpy_mpconfig.h** changed from **0** to **1**.

 **MicroPython Setup**